DENVER – Firefighters have made some progress toward containing wildfires that have burned hundreds of thousands of acres across Colorado.

 Cause: Human-caused, under investigation

-The Spring Fire east of Fort Garland in Costilla and Huerfano counties has forced the evacuation of more than 2,000 homes since it began.
+The Spring Fire east of Fort Garland in Costilla and Huerfano counties has forced the evacuation of more than 2,000 homes since last Wednesday.
 Officials said 132 homes have been destroyed by the Spring Fire so far.
+More than 2,000 homes have been evacuated since the fire began.

 Size: 1,270 acres